sergeny/plotdata/README.md

 After that you can freely change the username/password in DataSource.groovy if you want the backend and the frontend to use different usernames for connecting to the database.
 (Perhaps so the frontend would have read-only rights.)

+9. It is important to understand that this "configuration" contains arbitrary Groovy code!
+It also has all the information about the data that the backend will collect and the frontend will publish.
+Feel free to edit this file to add other sources of data.
+Anything that can be put in a Groovy closure can be used, any Groovy code whatsoever!

-9. Use the script backend.sh to create tables in the SQL database:
+10. Use the script backend.sh to create tables in the SQL database:
 ```shell
 ./backend.sh --create-tables
 ```